2 Diagnostic horizons and other differentiae

 A brittle-B horizon is a B or BC horizon that has ALL of the following:

-1. Brittle failure (the horizon may be dominated by rock fragments, but the fine-earth fraction must be sufficiently coherent to allow brittle failure); AND
+1. Brittle failure (the horizon may contain rock fragments, but the fine-earth fraction must be sufficiently coherent to allow brittle failure); AND

 2. It is apedal-massive.
 Extremely coarse or gross prisms may be present, if the interior of the prisms is apedal-massive; AND